Nearsoft/apprentice/03 - Git/README.md

 git log
 ```

-Then, using the commit hash, you can see more information using
+Then, using the commit hash, you can see more information using:

 ```
 git show <hash>